Chapter 19

 Let us notice the following verses,

 10 … The designation of Pharisee was a name given to people that meant separated ones or pious ones.
-These people had two main objectives.
-Their first objective was to observe in the strictest manner all the ordinances concerning Levitical purity.
-In other words, to purify themselves they rigorously followed the moral and ceremonial laws.
-Their second objective was to be extremely careful to follow and comply with their religious duties, such as tithes and other temple obligations.
-On the other hand the tax collectors were employed by the Roman empire to collect the taxes levied by Rome.
-Consequently, these folks were considered by the Jewish people to be sinners and were held in contempt.
+The objective of the Pharisee was to observe, in the strictest manner, all the ordinances concerning Levitical purity.
+In other words, to purify themselves they rigorously followed the ceremonial laws and manmade traditions.
+For example they were extremely careful to follow and comply with their religious duties, such as tithes and other temple obligations.
+On the other hand the tax collectors were employed by the Roman Empire to collect the taxes levied by Rome.
+Consequently, these folks were considered by the Jewish people to be sinners and held in contempt.

 11-12 … The Pharisee was self righteous.
-In other words, he prided himself with his compliance to the extreme demands of the Mosaic law and traditions.
-Consequently, he believed that he had nothing to confess or repent to God for.
+He prided himself with his compliance to the demands of the Mosaic Law and traditions.
+Thus, he believed he had nothing to confess or repent from.

-13 … The tax collector recognized that he was a sinner and begged God for mercy.
+13 … The tax collector recognized he was a sinner and begged God for mercy.

-14 … It was the tax collector's prayer that God heard and not the Pharisees'.
+14 … God heard the tax collector's prayer; not the Pharisees'.

 With this parable in mind let us read the attitude God desires for us to have.
 A good summary of it is recorded for us in,

-The third area of our life that could hinder our prayers is the,
+The fifth area of our life that could hinder our prayers is the,

 LACK OF FAITH OR UNBELIEF

-To see that the lack of faith or unbelief could have a devastating effect upon our prayer life, let us read what happened when Jesus returned to teach and minister to the people in His own town.
-Let us read from,
+To see that the lack of faith or unbelief could have a devastating effect upon our prayer life, let us read what happened when Jesus returned to teach and minister to the people in His own hometown.
+To do this we go to,

 Mark 6:1-6